 - Define Project Implementation Governance: This involves laying out safety and security regulations for the project management team, as well as the main contractors and subcontractors.

 The transition period will include identifying the necessary dependencies and hand-offs between stakeholders.
-A company that can support and develop a facility operations manual for the fit-out project to include warranty programs, and ultimately plan preventive maintenance programs for all fit-out installations.
+A company that can support and develop a facility operations manual for the fit-out project to include warranty programs and ultimately plan preventive maintenance programs for all fit-out installations.

 Preparation and Readiness for Operations

-This final step assures that space is ready for its future occupants.
+This final step assures that the space is ready for its future occupants.
 With the volume of the materials and equipment for the fit-out project, the company will create a procurement matrix to address volume discounts, direct importation, warehousing, and delivery phasing flexibility options.
-As the office fit-out service provider, who can also leverage on current vendor relationships and unit cost contracts with all fit-out subcontractors and vendors.
+As the office fit-out service provider, I can also leverage current vendor relationships and unit cost contracts with all fit-out subcontractors and vendors.
 Which can also support managing all the subcontractors for the implementation program, as well as consolidate all applicable site requirements.
 This includes temporary facilities, toolbox safety orientations, debris clearing, and project reporting.

 Office Fit-Out Guide

 But an office fit-out project can be an arduous job.
-Whether a renovation or fitting out a new one, the job can prove to be overwhelming (and expensive!) especially if you don’t plan and execute systematically.
+Whether a renovation or fitting out a new one, the job can prove to be overwhelming (and expensive!), especially if you don’t plan and execute systematically.